Jansra/LempelZiv/README.md

 # LempelZiv
-Attempt to mplement LZ77 compression from scratch.
-Work in progress.
+This is an attempt to implement a very basic version of LZ77 and it is a work-in-progress.

+Features:
+- Minumum window size is 2.
+- There is no speed-up.

-To run the current version, modify the input in main.
+To run the current version with a text of your choice, modify the input in main.